RTEMS/rtems-docs/c_user/rate_monotonic_manager.rst

 If the ``rtems_rate_monotonic_period`` directive is invoked with a period of ``RTEMS_PERIOD_STATUS`` ticks, the current state of the specified rate monotonic period will be returned.
-The following table details the relationship between the period’s status and the directive status code returned by the``rtems_rate_monotonic_period``
+The following table details the relationship between the period's status and the directive status code returned by the``rtems_rate_monotonic_period``
 directive: